Apr 14 2014

-Interfaith Alliance president Rev. Dr. C. Welton Gaddy issued the following statement today after the tragic shootings at the Jewish Community Center of Greater Kansas City and the Village Shalom assisted living community.
+Washington, DC – Interfaith Alliance president Rev. Dr. C. Welton Gaddy issued the following statement today after the tragic shootings at the Jewish Community Center of Greater Kansas City and the Village Shalom assisted living community.

 “Murder has no place on the American landscape.
 However, murders perpetrated on a religious community preparing for a celebration of deliverance and life is especially repulsive.
 With the details of the shooting Sunday at a Jewish Community Center and assisted living community in Overland Park, Kansas are starting to become tragically clear, we know immediately that such shootings cannot continue at regular intervals in the neighborhoods on our land.
 Schools, movie theaters, public gathering places, houses of worship, and now two local Jewish community institutions – these should be safe havens where people can gather without fear, and certainly without fear of being shot.
 Tragically, we also know that this is just the latest of what will be thousands of gun deaths that take place in the United States this year.
 I borrow words and emotions from the Hebrew prophet who cried, ‘How long?’
 How long, America, will we let such killings happen?
 The insensitive, careless, and cowardly failure of Congress to deal with this issue cannot continue.”

 “Evidence points to the sad likelihood that the murders that occurred yesterday in Kansas may have been an act of anti-Semitism, reminding us once more that despite the progress we made passing anti-hate crime legislation, there is still much work to be done to eliminate the culture of hate that is far to often at the root of such tragedy.”

 WASHINGTON, D.C. – Following Mississippi Governor Phil Bryant’s decision to sign the Mississippi Religious Freedom Restoration Act, Interfaith Alliance president Rev. Dr. C. Welton Gaddy released the following statement: